 by Lisa Rode, 6th Grade Classroom Teacher in Fairfax County, VA

-In all this madness, how do you add anything more?
-If you are not familiar with programming and robotics, adding “just one more thing” can be a bit intimidating, especially at this time of the year.
+When starting a new school year or initiative, how do you add anything more?
+If you are not familiar with programming and robotics, adding “just one more thing” can be a bit intimidating, especially at this beginning of the year.
 But, it doesn’t need to be difficult.

 Just a bit about my story — I had never programmed a robot before and had very little experience with Scratch or any other programming language.
 I decided to try something new in my classroom and purchased one robot to build and tinker with alongside my students.
 I asked my class for a few volunteers to join me at lunch to build and learn about the robot.
 Three students volunteered to come during their lunch period and we learned alongside one another.
 More and more students became interested in programming this class robot.